Pepilepioux/misc_util/README.md

 A decorator so see how much time is spent in a function

+### conserver_dates

+A decorator to allow modifying a file and reset its original mtime

 ### expurge

 A function that replaces all unicode characters (> 255) in a string with a printable character (default ¶) to prevent raising an exception